 i.
 Unpaid Federal Tax Liabilities and Felony Convictions for Non-Profit and For-Profit Organizations (if applicable):

-Per the Consolidated Appropriations Act, 2018, Public Law 115-141, awards made under this announcement are subject to the provisions contained in Division E, Title VII, Sections 745 and 746 regarding unpaid federal tax liabilities and federal felony convictions, which have been included in prior appropriations acts also.
+Per the Continuing Appropriations Act, 2019, Public Law 115-245, awards made under this announcement are subject to the provisions contained in Division E, Title VII, Sections 745 and 746, of the Consolidated Appropriations Act, 2018, Public Law 115-141, regarding unpaid federal tax liabilities and federal felony convictions, which have been included in prior appropriations acts also.
 These provisions (and the prior ones) prohibit EPA from awarding funds made available by the Act (and the prior appropriations acts) to any for-profit or non-profit organization: (1) subject to any unpaid federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability; or (2) that was convicted of a felony criminal violation under any federal law within 24 months preceding the award, unless EPA has considered suspension or debarment of the corporation, based on these tax liabilities or convictions, and determined that such action is not necessary to protect the government's interests.
 Non-profit or for-profit organizations that are covered by these prohibitions are ineligible to receive an award under this announcement.

 j.
 Unfair Competitive Advantage

 EPA personnel will take appropriate actions in situations where it is determined that an applicant may have an unfair competitive advantage, or the appearance of such, in competing for awards under this announcement.
 Affected applicants will be provided an opportunity to respond before any final action is taken.